ZANESVILLE, OH (WOIO) –

 He went on to say he doesn’t want to shut everyone down.
 There are good breeders out there.

 Ohio has no rules regulating the sale and ownership of exotic animals.
-Hanna says he talked with the governor’s office today and plans to meet with Governor John Kasich today and tomorrow to talk about stricter animal laws.
+Hanna says he talked with the governor’s office Wednesday and plans to meet with Governor John Kasich to talk about stricter animal laws.

 Article Courtesy of WOIO 19 Action News